cryofracture/TradeLogUnlimited/README.md

 # TradeLogUnlimited
-TradeLog by Cryofracture for 8.3 and beyond
+TradeLog by Cryofracture for 1.13 and beyone

 https://www.curseforge.com/wow/addons/tradelogunlimited